awsdocs/amazon-eks-user-guide/doc_source/sample-deployment.md

    In the output, you see the service and deployment that were specified in the sample manifests deployed in previous steps\.
 You also see three Pods\.
 This is because `3` `replicas` were specified in the sample manifest\.
 For more information about Pods, see [Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/) in the Kubernetes documentation\.
 Kubernetes automatically creates the `replicaset` resource, even though it isn't specified in the sample manifests\.
 For more information about `ReplicaSets`, see [ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) in the Kubernetes documentation\.
 **Note**
 Kubernetes maintains the number of replicas that are specified in the manifest\.
-If this were a production deployment and you wanted Kubernetes to horizontally scale the number of replicas or vertically scale the compute resources for the Pods, use the [Horizontal Pod Autoscaler](horizontal-pod-autoscaler.md) and the [Vertical Pod Autoscaler](vertical-pod-autoscaler.md) to do so\.
+If this were a production deployment and you wanted Kubernetes to horizontally scale the number of replicas or vertically scale the compute resources for the Pods, use the [Scale pod deployments with Horizontal Pod Autoscaler](horizontal-pod-autoscaler.md) and the [Adjust pod resources with Vertical Pod Autoscaler](vertical-pod-autoscaler.md) to do so\.

 1. View the details of the deployed service\.
 If you deployed a Windows service, replace `linux` with **windows**\.